 - Required WeBWork subscription: The WeBWork platform will be used for most homework assignments and exams.
-Students will be required to purchase a subscription via CashNet at a cost of \$50.00. - The payment window opens on September 25, 2020.
-The fee must be paid before October 2, 2020.
+Students will be required to purchase a subscription via CashNet at a cost of \$50.00. - The payment window opens on February 13, 2021.
+The fee must be paid before February 19, 2021.
 Instructions for payment and payment due date are available on the WeBWorK website. - You will have 4 weeks of free access to WeBWorK before the fee must be paid.
-There is a strict no-refund policy for WeBWorK fees, so we recommend you take advantage of the free period and pay the fee once you are certain you will continue in the course. - Required Stable, high-speed internet: Information about how students can access internet connections, including those companies offering students free or reduced cost internet can be found at https://remote.msu.edu/learning/internet.html. - Strongly recommended Graphing calculator capable of calculating probability distributions - o TI-83/84, TI-89, TI-Nspire, or similar - For the online class it is possible to use other graphing calculators or online calculators, but they may not use the same inputs nor give output in the same format as shown in video lectures.
-You will be responsible to learn how to use alternate calculators on your own. - Recommended STT 200 Lecture Notes: Course notes for each module will be posted on D2L to download for free and print yourself. - For your convenience, you can order a bound, printed copy of all the course notes for the semester from Collegeville Textbook Company from their website at a cost of \$12.19. - Recommended A deck of regular playing cards.
+There is a strict no-refund policy for WeBWorK fees, which is why the payment window does not open until after the last day to drop the course with a refund (Feb 12). - Required Stable, high-speed internet: Information about how students can access internet connections, including those companies offering students free or reduced cost internet can be found at https://remote.msu.edu/learning/internet.html. - Strongly recommended Graphing calculator capable of calculating probability distributions - o TI-83/84, TI-89, TI-Nspire, or similar - For the online class it is possible to use other graphing calculators or online calculators, but they may not use the same inputs nor give output in the same format as shown in video lectures.
+You will be responsible to learn how to use alternate calculators on your own. - Recommended STT 200 Lecture Notes: Course notes for each module will be posted on D2L to download for free and print yourself. - For your convenience, you can purchase a bound, printed copy of all the course notes for the semester (STT 200 COURSE PACKET) from The Student Bookstore at a cost of \$12.78. - Recommended A deck of regular playing cards.
 You will need this for a learning activity in Module 4. - Optional Textbook: Introductory Statistics with Randomization and Simulation, First Edition, by David M. Diez, Christopher D. Barr, and Mine Cetinkaya-Rundel. - A pdf file of the textbook can be accessed for free from the textbook website.
-A printed copy can be purchased for \$8.49 on Amazon or for \$10.95 from Collegeville Textbook Company.
+A printed copy can be purchased for around \$10 on Amazon or from The Student Bookstore.